argonne-lcrc/user-guides/docs/account-project-management/project-management.md

 ### Who Can Join?

-Anyone with a new or existing LCRC account can request to join an existing project.
+Anyone with a new or existing Argonne account can request to join an existing project.

 If you are an Argonne employee, you should first join the **lcrc** project.
 However, if you are a collaborator, you will need to join a sub-project of LCRC.